xeaone/nety/README.md

 # Servey
-A static & single page application server.
+Servey it up DOG!

 ## Overview
-A small but powerful static and single page application server.
-Uses async/await.
-In SPA mode all request will check to see if the requested path exists on the file system.
+In single page application mode all request will check to see if the requested path exists on the file system.
 Otherwise it will serve the default file `index.html`.

+## Features
+- api
+- async/await
+- static files
+- spa/single page application

 ## Install
 `npm i servey --save`